Practical Guide · 13 min read · 21 min listen · March 3, 2026

 Here's the full year at a glance, optimized for foreign property buyers:

-• February: Spring listing surge begins.
-Last chance for winter-season deals before competition heats up.
+February Spring listing surge begins.
+Last chance for winter deals.

-• April: Fiscal year begins.
-High competition continues.
-New mortgage rates take effect.
+April Fiscal year begins.
+High competition.
+New mortgage rates.

-• June: Tsuyu begins.
+June Tsuyu begins.
 Market quiets.
-Excellent for revealing moisture problems in older properties.
+Great for revealing moisture problems.

-• October: Ideal weather.
+October Ideal weather.
 Peak autumn buying window.
-Best month for rural akiya inspections.
+Best for rural inspections.

-• December 1–20: Year-end motivation creates discounts.
-Strong negotiating position.
-Watch the January 1 tax deadline.
+December 1–20 Year-end discounts.
+Watch the Jan 1 tax deadline.

 Putting It All Together